Bankstown

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Bankstown has 179 active public transport stops offering a mix of train and bus services.
-These are served by 57 routes providing 12,055 weekly passenger trips in total.
-Residents enjoy excellent transport accessibility, with an average distance of 135 meters to the nearest stop.
-Most residents commute outward daily due to Bankstown's residential nature.
-Car remains the primary mode of transport at 73%, while train and bus usage stands at 14% and 5% respectively.
-Vehicle ownership averages 1.0 per dwelling, lower than the regional average.
+These are covered by 57 routes providing 12,055 weekly passenger trips.
+Transport accessibility is excellent with residents typically located 135 meters from the nearest stop.
+Most residents commute outward daily.
+Car remains the dominant mode at 73%, followed by train at 14% and bus at 5%.
+Vehicle ownership averages 1.0 per dwelling, below the regional average.

-According to the 2021 Census, 29.3% of residents work from home, possibly due to COVID-19 conditions.
-Service frequency across all routes averages 1,722 trips per day, equating to about 67 weekly trips per stop.
-The accompanying map displays the 100 nearest stops to Bankstown's location centrepoint.
+According to the 2021 Census, 29.3% of residents work from home, which may reflect COVID-19 conditions.
+Service frequency averages 1,722 trips per day across all routes, equating to approximately 67 weekly trips per stop.
+The map shows the 100 nearest stops to the location's centrepoint.

 Frequently Asked Questions - Transport